feihelab/feihelab.github.io/_pages/about.md

 You can find my recent [list of publications](https://feihelab.github.io/publications/), [ResearchGate](https://www.researchgate.net/profile/Fei-He), and [University's webpage](https://pureportal.coventry.ac.uk/en/persons/fei-he) here.

-If you are interested to apply for a postdoctoral fellowship (e.g. Marie Sklodowska-Curie, UKRI) in my group, please get in touch with me.
+If you are interested to apply for a postdoc Fellowship (e.g. Marie Sklodowska-Curie, UKRI, Leverhume, Newton International) or a visiting position in my group, please do not hesitate to get in touch with me.

 News!
 ------